BSA/AML Top Gun Conference

 Board training: What do they really need to know?

 Facing the Board of Directors can sometimes be just as intimidating as hunting down suspicious activity.
-You have fifteen minutes (on a good day) to make an impression and ensure that the Board receives adequate training for one of the highest risk regulations, all while they are looking at their phones or their watch!
+You have fifteen minutes (on a good day) to make an impression and ensure that the Board receives adequate training for one of the highest risk regulations, all while they are looking at their phones or their watches!
 This "train the trainer" session will give you some tips on how to maximize the time that you do have in front of the Board.

 Transparency in the BSA Exam: How should you prepare?